arkpow1/errity/README.md

 });
 ```

-Second argument can be function or object
+Second argument can be function or object:
 ```javascript
 const brokenFunction = errity(() => {
   // your code